Day 01: Arrival in Kathmandu [1,300m/4,264 ft]

 Day 14: Fly Lukla to Kathmandu

 Today, we fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us in Kathmandu.
 We can rest and relax throughout the day at our hotel.
-If we get interested to take some gifts home from Nepal for friends and relatives, we can visit to some nearby shops or venture out in Thamel for typical Nepalese goods.
-This short excursion either can be assisted by Himalayan Glacier's guides or we can do it ourselves too.
-If we want to explore any other areas in Kathmandu, we can manage time for this today as well.
-In the evening we will be at a fantastic celebration dinner together for successfully completing our trek to Everest Base Camp hosted by Himalayan Glacier!
-Overnight in Kathmandu at Hotel Shankar or a similar standard hotel.
+If we get interested to take some gifts home from Nepal for friends and relatives, we can visit to some nearby shops or venture out in Thamel for authentic Nepalese goods.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.
+Overnight in Kathmandu.

 Day 15: Final Departure